jonerrr/sparknotes-scraper/README.md

-# Sparknotes No Fear Translation Scraper
+# SparkNotes No Fear Translation Scraper

-Scrape all of the Shakespeare No Fear Translations from Sparknotes into a couple of HTML files.
+Scrape all of the Shakespeare No Fear Translations from SparkNotes into a couple of HTML files.

 ## Requirements

-- Sparknotes account with plus membership
+- SparkNotes account with plus membership
 - Node.js
 - pnpm